 After a peaceful start to our retreat we changed pace completely and jumped on a shinkansen train to Kyoto.
 Wow the efficiency of Japanese trains!
 All those people getting on and off and not even a second late…

 Kyoto is a fabulous small city, packed full of temples, sake bars and tourists.
 The world famous Arashiyama Bamboo Grove (shown in our top image) is actually rammed with so many tourists you can’t even get down the path!
 BUT there are plenty of other quieter places to explore too.
 We loved the fairytale like Kokedera Moss Temple and the Buddhist temple Otagi Nenbutsu-Ji.
 It has over 1,200 stone figures or rakan, each with a distinctive personality and facial expression.
+One of our group wrote about Kyoto for The Cultured Traveller – there are plenty of great tips here.

 Our first Japan retreat was over too fast and we were very sad to say goodbye to our Japan retreat yogi pioneers – a gorgeous group of 16 lovely souls from all over the globe who dived into everything with good grace and much laughter.
 With early mornings, jet lag, plenty of yoga and lots of exploring it was a pretty busy retreat but we loved every minute.